MonaRansing/EDA_Hotel_Booking_Analysis/README.md

 6) In which month most of the bookings happened?
 7) Which distribution channel is mostly used for hotel booking?
 8) which year had highest bookings?

-**This questions are performed using matplotlib and seaborn.
-Followin charts are used for this:**

-    Pie chart

-    Barplot

-    Countplot

 ## Conclusion:
 1) City hotel has more bookings.